jonegil/gui-with-gio/teleprompter/index.md

 }
 ```

-The three main events here are:
+The two new events here are:
  - ```key.Event``` - Was a key just pressed?
  - ```pointer.Event``` - Was a mouse or trackpad just used?
- - ```system.FrameEvent``` - Was a re-rendering just requested ?

-Let's go through them one by one:
+So let's go through those in more detail:

 #### key.Event
 If a key is pressed, Gio receives it as a [key.Event](https://pkg.go.dev/gioui.org/io/key#Event).
 As we see from the docs, the Event is a struct with three variables, ```Name```, ```Modifiers``` and ```State```: